davidpomerenke/ba/README.md

 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 ## Contributing
-- For comments, please create an issue for discussing them; I will then keep the issue open and link it in this README file.
+- For comments, please create an issue for discussing them; I will then keep the issue open and link it here.
-- If you have referred to this thesis in your own work, I am happy link to your work in this README file, as a kind of forward-reference.
+- If you have referred to this thesis in your own work, I am happy link to your work here, as a kind of forward-reference.
 - If you find some errors, please create an issue or a pull request.
 - Thank you very much in advance for your contributions and suggestions! :)

+## Comments
+- ...

+## Forward references
+- ...

 ## Preview